josmar-crwdstffng/angular/aio/content/guide/router.md

 The two asterisks, `**`, indicate to Angular that this `routes` definition is a wildcard route.
 For the component property, you can define any component in your application.
-Common choices include an application-specific `PageNotFoundComponent`, which you can define to [display a 404 page](guide/router#404-page-how-to) to your users; or a redirect to your application's main component.
+Common choices include an application-specific `PageNotFoundComponent`, which you can define to [display a 404 page](guide/router#404-page-how-to) to your users; or a redirect to the main component of your application.
 A wildcard route is the last route because it matches any URL.
 For more detail on why order matters for routes, see [Route order](guide/router#route-order).